Keenan Reynolds (American football)

-Keenan Reynolds (born December 13, 1994) is a former American football wide receiver.
-He played college football for the Navy Midshipmen as a quarterback, and finished his career with an NCAA Division I record 88 career touchdowns and an FBS record 4,559 rushing yards by a quarterback.
-Reynolds currently serves in the United States Naval Reserve with the rank of lieutenant.
+Keenan Reynolds (born December 13, 1994) is an American former professional football wide receiver in the National Football League (NFL).
+He played college football for the Navy Midshipmen as a quarterback, earning third-team All-American honors in 2015.
+He finished his college career with an NCAA Division I record 88 career touchdowns and an FBS record 4,559 rushing yards by a quarterback.
+Reynolds currently serves in the United States Navy Reserve with the rank of lieutenant.

 Early life

 Reynolds was born to Donald Reynolds, a former UT Martin football player, and Jacqueline Reynolds in Antioch, Tennessee.
 Reynolds started playing football at age five.
 He attended Goodpasture Christian School in Madison, where he led the school to a 27–6 record and consecutive district championships.
 He started for all four years.
 Reynolds also ran track and field, and was a member of the National Honor Society.
 Reynolds graduated in 2012 with four varsity letters.

-College football career
+College career

 After his senior year of high school, Reynolds received offers from Navy, Air Force, and Wofford.
 He also garnered interest from Middle Tennessee State and Vanderbilt.
 Eventually, he committed to Navy, being impressed by the school's campus and football record.